jounihenrikki/bashy/README.md

   bashy skeleton myscript; bashyrc.complete-refresh

 ## Installation
-1. Extract the package in your home folder: unzip <file>
+1. Extract the package to your home folder with unzip
 2. Run **./bin/bashy-install** or manually add 'source .config/bashyrc' to you .bashrc file
 3. Run **source .config/bashyrc** (or relogin).